Financial Educator Certificate Program

-Are you looking for training and/or financial educator certification in order to better teach others about personal financial management?
+Are you looking for training or financial educator certification to better teach others about personal financial management?
 If so, then the Financial Educator Certificate Program is for you!

 The Financial Educator Certificate Program equips community-based professionals with knowledge and skills to work with people to manage financial resources, build financial assets, and improve financial health and well-being.
-The course covers core financial concepts of earning, spending, saving, borrowing, and protecting as well as an overview of financial behavior theory, financial education delivery methods, ethics, and program evaluation.
+The course covers core financial concepts of earning, spending, saving, borrowing, and protecting.
+The course also includes an overview of financial behavior theory, financial education delivery methods, ethics, and program evaluation.

 Through individual study and online interaction with cohort peers, participants will demonstrate mastery of core financial practices, including the ability to:

 - Create spending and saving plans.

 - Access tax credits.

 Participants will also understand core tenets of financial education and evaluation, including the ability to:

 - Choose appropriate financial education delivery methods for intended outcomes.